nullifyac/McAfee-Script-Uninstall/README.md

 McAfee Removal Script
 ======================

-This repository contains PowerShell scripts and supporting files to detect, remove, and optionally prompt for a reboot when uninstalling McAfee products in a Windows environment.
-These are designed primarily for use with Microsoft Intune or SCCM, but they can be adapted to other deployment tools.
+This repository contains PowerShell scripts and supporting files to detect, remove, and optionally schedule a reboot when uninstalling McAfee products in a Windows environment.
+These scripts are designed primarily for use with Microsoft Intune or SCCM, but they can be adapted to other deployment tools.

 Contents
 --------